Frederick Simpich: Life and career

+In 1930, Simpich took part in a 12,000 mile aerial survey by seaplane from Washington, D.C. to Santiago, Chile, with stops in Cuba, Haiti, Dominican Republic, Puerto Rico, Trinidad, Venezuela, Guyana, Suriname, French Guiana, Brazil, Uruguay, Argentina, and Chile.

 Upon becoming Assistant Editor in 1931, he focused mainly on publishing "biographies" of as many of the 48 States as he could, writing down information about their natural resources, people, cities, and landmarks.
 Almost all articles about US States from 1931 to 1949 were written by him.
 By the late 1940s, though, his health was failing.
 He formally resigned as Assistant Editor on October 31, 1949, and was replaced by his son, Frederick Simpich Jr. He also allowed Leo A. Borah to take over as "biographer" of the 48 states.
 Nevertheless, he continued to write articles for the magazine right until his death.
 His final article, So Much Happens along the Ohio River was published days before his death.

 On January 24, 1950, Simpich was preparing for a flight to Texas to work on an article about the state when he was diagnosed with a sudden and deadly yet unknown disease.
 He was rushed to the Garfield Hospital in Pomeroy, Washington, where he died the next day on January 25, 1950, at the age of seventy-one.
 A funeral was held on January 28.

 Legacy

-Simpich is possibly the greatest writer about U.S. states that the Society has ever had, and as of 2015, remains the man who wrote the most articles in the history of the Society.
-He was well known and loved by all his colleagues.
+Simpich was a prolific writer about U.S. states for the Society.
+As of 2015, he had written the most articles in the history of the Society.
+He was well known by his colleagues.